shaharjacob/FAME/README.md

 A paragraph is like a family.
 In a family, all the members are related.
 In a paragraph, all the sentences are related.
 http://www.metamia.com/critique-paragraph-like-family-6055

 **5) Sunscreen protects against the sun just as a tarpaulin protects against rain**

-## Why ?
-Because sometimes it's much easier to explain something using an analogy.
+## Table of content
+- **google_engine.py**: Extracting information from google auto-complete.
+- **quasimodo.py**: Using quasimodo database for extracting information about connections between objects.
+- **wikifier.py**: Extracting information about the part-of-speech of the given text.
+- **dictionary.py**: Extracting information on a word such as synonyms, antonyms, meanings and examples.
+- **metamia.py**: Building a database of analogies using http://www.metamia.com

 ## google engine
 ```bash
 # using default example.yaml file without saving the results into a file